-Wetlands are hugely diverse.
-However, whether they are ponds, marshes, coral reefs, peatlands, lakes or mangroves, they all share one fundamental feature: the complex interaction of their basic components - soil, water, animals and plants - that fulfils many functions and provide many products that have sustained humans over the centuries.
+Wetlands are diverse, whether they are ponds, marshes, coral reefs, peatlands, lakes or mangroves.
+They all share one fundamental feature: the complex interaction of their basic components; soil, water, animals and plants - that fulfil many functions and provide many products that have sustained humans over the centuries.
 Of course, not every wetland performs all these functions - but most wetlands perform many of them.